Slideshow: Fighting Fatigue and Sleepiness On the Road

 • Frequent blinking or yawning or having trouble keeping your head up

 • Feeling restless or irritable

 MYTH: You Can’t Stop a Drowsy Driver

-If you knew your friend had one too many beers, would you ask for his car keys?
+If you knew your friend had one too many beers, would you ask for their car keys?
 Although it may be more difficult to judge drowsiness, the statistics suggest intervening can save lives.
-If someone has slept less than six hours or is yawning repeatedly, consider speaking up before he or she hits the road.
+If someone has slept less than six hours or is yawning repeatedly, consider speaking up and suggesting a nap or a good night's sleep before they hit the road.

 View our slideshows to learn more about your health.